BryanBradfo/BryanBradfo/README.md

 - 📫 How to reach me **bryanchen1105@gmail.com 🌐**

-- ⚡ Fun fact **I'm always the guys that people want to be the presenter.**
+- ⚡ Fun fact **I'm always the one that people want to be the speaker even though I don't feel so comfortable with this.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">